 I scrunched up my nose and frowned.
 How could I possibly know the answer to that question?
 I hadn't even finished High School.

 I looked at my dad and shrugged my shoulders, replying indignantly.. . .

 I am someone that has always questioned life, my existence, and why I'm here.

 Maybe it's because I never knew my biological father, that I was a 60's baby born out of wedlock and that my mother's decision to keep me was made final by the universe.
 That I withstood her anguish and desperate actions.
-But that I held on.
-That I . . .
+But that I . . .